 |Warranty||4 Years||1 Year||2 Years||2 Years||1 Year|

 Our top pick, the Odyssey 31-PC2150S, features pure virgin lead plates and an ABS plastic container of a superior quality.
 It weighs 77.8 pounds.
 It’s a starting/cranking model that belongs to the 31 group size.
-It has a 20-hour nominal capacity of 100Ah, a CCA of 1150 amps, a PHCA of 2150 amps, and a MCA of 1370 amps.
+It has a 20-hour nominal capacity of 100Ah, a CCA of 1150 amps, a PHCA of 2150 amps, and an MCA of 1370 amps.
 It has a recharge time of 4-6 hours, the charging options for it being any charger or alternator.
 It features the absorbed glass mate technology, being highly resistant to shocks and vibrations.
-The reserve capacity of this battery is of 205 minutes.
-Its service life ranges between 3-10 years.
+The reserve capacity of this battery is 205 minutes.
+Its service life ranges from 3-10 years.
 The terminals that it comes with are SS 3/8″ threaded studs.
 It features a non-spilling design and a useful carry handle that makes positioning it easy.
 Also, it comes with a 4-year warranty.

 The VMAXTANKS VMAXSLR125 comes with military grade alloy plates, and the container that it features is made of ABS plastic.
 This deep cycle model weighs 75 pounds.
 It boasts a 20-hour nominal capacity of 125Ah, meaning that it will offer a reliable performance to those who choose it.
 It belongs to the 31 group size and it has an impressive service life of 8-10 years.
 It provides 1130 cold cranking amps, 1875 pulse hot cranking amps, and 1410 marine cranking amps.
 Another aspect that has impressed us is its 260-minute reserve capacity.
 To recharge it, you have to wait between 12-24 hours and to charge it you can use a microprocessor controlled charger, an alternator, or a charge controller.
 The fact that it features the absorbed glass matte technology shows that it is resistant to shocks and vibrations.
 It features 8mm hex screws in its terminals.
 The carry handles that it comes with allows for easy maneuvering and placement.
 In addition, it is covered by a 1-year warranty.